Armageddon (2005)

-The 2005 Armageddon was the sixth Armageddon professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on December 18, 2005, at the Dunkin' Donuts Center in Providence, Rhode Island.
+The 2005 Armageddon was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the sixth Armageddon and took place on December 18, 2005, at the Dunkin' Donuts Center in Providence, Rhode Island, held primarily for wrestlers from the promotion's SmackDown! brand division.

 The main event was a Hell in a Cell match between Randy Orton and The Undertaker, which Undertaker won by pinfall after performing a Tombstone piledriver.
-One of the predominant matches on the card was an Interpromotional tag team match between WWE Tag Team Champions Rey Mysterio and World Heavyweight Champion Batista and World Tag Team Champions Big Show and Kane.
+One of the predominant matches on the card was an interpromotional tag team match pitting SmackDown!'s WWE Tag Team Champions, Rey Mysterio and Batista, against Raw's World Tag Team Champions, Big Show and Kane, in a non-title champions versus champions match.
 Big Show and Kane won the match after Kane pinned Mysterio following a chokeslam.
 Another primary match on the undercard was Booker T versus Chris Benoit in the fourth match of their "Best of 7" series for the vacant WWE United States Championship.
 Benoit won the match after forcing Booker to submit with the Crippler Crossface, thus earning his first victory in the series.

 Production

 Background

+The sixth Armageddon was held at the Dunkin' Donuts Center in Providence, Rhode Island.

-Armageddon was established in 1999 as World Wrestling Entertainment's (WWE) December pay-per-view (PPV) and was held every year except in 2001.
-The 2005 event was held on December 18 at the Dunkin' Donuts Center in Providence, Rhode Island.
-It was the sixth event in the Armageddon chronology.
-Like the previous year, the 2005 event featured wrestlers exclusively from the SmackDown! brand.
+Armageddon was a professional wrestling pay-per-view (PPV) event established by World Wrestling Entertainment (WWE) in 1999 and held every December except in 2001.
+The sixth event was held on December 18, 2005, at the Dunkin' Donuts Center in Providence, Rhode Island.
+Like the previous year, the 2005 event featured wrestlers exclusively from the SmackDown! brand, with the exception of one interpromotional tag team match that had wrestlers from Raw.